joscha/play-authenticate/samples/java/Getting Started.md

 *Authorized Redirect URI*.
 Of course you should adjust this URI to your application.

-You then have to add the GoogleAuthProvider to the list of plugins in `conf/play.plugins`.
+You then have to add the GoogleAuthProvider to the list of dependencies in your dependency injection module.
 Add the following line:

-	10010:com.feth.play.module.pa.providers.oauth2.google.GoogleAuthProvider
+	bind(GoogleAuthProvider.class).toSelf().eagerly()

 Furthermore you need to configure the Google Auth Provider by adding